University of Puerto Rico, Río Piedras Campus: School of Architecture

 The School of Architecture of the University of Puerto Rico offers a Bachelor of Environmental Design and a Master of Architecture.
-The Master of Architecture professional degree is offered by our School, accredited by the National Architectural Accrediting Board (NAAB).
+The Master of Architecture professional degree is offered by the School, accredited by the National Architectural Accrediting Board (NAAB).

 The UPR School of Architecture was established thanks to legislation approved in Puerto Rico in 1958 for such purpose.
 That same year and to that effect, Puerto Rican architect Santiago Iglesias Jr. presented a resolution at the annual convention of the American Institute of Architects, celebrated in Cleveland, Ohio.
 In 1965, Puerto Rican architect Jesús Eduardo Amaral, was selected as an executive consultant and given the responsibility to establish the school.
 Proposals were submitted to UPR's Río Piedras Chancellor Jaime Benítez and finally in 1966, the School was officially recognized by the Council of Superior Education.

 College of Business Administration

-The College of Business Administration, previously College of Commerce, was established on University of Puerto Rico, Rio Piedras in 1926 with a roll of 70 students on a nocturnal program.
+The College of Business Administration, previously College of Commerce, was established on University of Puerto Rico, Río Piedras in 1926 with a roll of 70 students on a nocturnal program.
 From its beginning, it has offered preparation of university level in many areas of Business Administration.
 It also offers a bachelor's degree in administration of office systems, which substituted the secretarial sciences bachelor's degree.

 In 1958 the Center for Commercial Investigations and for Academical Initiatives with the purpose of promoting investigation and contribute in the creation of knowledge in the area of Business Administration.
 Eventually, Cooperative Education, Link (Enlace), International Commerce Development and Enterprise Development programs, in order to have a narrower collaboration with business world.

 In the academic year of 1970–71, the Graduated School of Business Administration began offering master's degree in Business Administration (MBA) making it the first of its kind in the Caribbean.
 In addition to master's degree the School offers altogether with Law School and the Doctoral Program of Business Management the MBA/JD Program which is built towards guidance on professional practice, whilst the Doctoral Program is orientated towards research.

 Student enrollment in the College of Business Administration is approximately 2,800 undergraduates and 400 graduate students.
 This college enrollment is the third highest in the Río Piedras Campus.
 Nearly 530 Bachelor's degrees and 50 Graduate degrees are conferred annually.
 63% of the students of the college are female, similar to the 67% of population of Río Piedras Campus being female.

 In November 2013, the School of Business and the Graduate School of Business, became the first and only public study centers in business, accredited in Puerto Rico and Latin America by the prestigious Association to Advance Collegiate Schools of Business (AACSB).